Desexing both male and female pet rabbits is important for 3 big reasons:

 - To prevent undesired litters and allow for companionship.

 - To reduce territorial and aggressive behaviour and hormonal moods

 - To prevent reproductive disease eg uterine cancer, cystic ovaries and testicular cancer which are very serious.

-Boy bunnies can be desexed at 3 months old and girl bunnies at 6 months old.
+Male bunnies can be desexed at 3 months old and female bunnies at 6 months old.

 When undertaking a surgery, we offer the best care as routine.
 All our speys and castrations require a pre-anesthetic check for us to make sure that they are fit and healthy.

 Rabbits and other small pets can be fragile creatures.
 They can be more prone to stress by handling and unfamiliar situations when compared with dogs and cats.
 As a result, an anaesthetic for these pets can be a little bit more tricky.
 We use specialised anaesthetic equipment and protocols to ensure your pet has the safest anaesthetic possible.

 If you have any further questions, please contact the clinic on 9744 3611